 As a result of the creation of other formats, the term DVD which initially stood for digital video disc was essentially changed to digital versatile disc because the disc could be used for a lot more than just digital video.
 Most simply refer to this disc format as a DVD.

 The acceptance of DVDs by consumers was substantially quicker than it was for the compact disc.
 The main driving force behind this was that people were already quite familiar with the CD, which was introduced about 15 years prior to the DVD movie disc.
 Acceptance was also buoyed by the fact that the DVD was a disc format that had the same size as the CD, the same thickness as the CD, and the same look.
-The only problem was that existing CD players could not play DVDs and therefore, new equipment needed to be purchased.
-Fortunately, many of the new DVD players could also play CDs and this helped ease the pain of buying additional equipment.
+The popularity of this format became so widespread that certain companies used innovative ways to incorporate the DVD into their products.
+Below is an example of a free DVD movie disc give away with the purchase of a cereal.

 Despite the obvious similarities between CD and DVD formats, there are some key differences in disc structure.
 One example of these differences is that certain digital versatile disc formats can have more than one information layer, whereas CDs can only have one information layer.
 These types of DVDs are called dual layer dvd media.
 DVDs have a higher storage capacity.
 A single information layer DVD can hold about seven times more than a CD (4.7 GB for DVD versus 700 MB or 0.7 GB for a CD).